davidcarboni-archive/Webulizor/README.md

 ### What is it?

 Webulizor is a Java webapp micro-framework.
 It's built on a couple of ideas:
  * in a world of continuous delivery the best place to put most configuration is directly in the code.
-If you need to change configuration it's safer to push a release than edit live configuration.
+If you need to change configuration it's safer to push a release than edit files on a live system.
  * refactoring code shouldn't break links.
 Why should you have to manually keep things in synch across code, configuration and HTML?
- * finally, /servlet/ in your URLs is visual noise and just plain ugly.
+ * finally, `/servlet/` in your URLs is visual noise and just plain ugly.
 Webulizor lets you put your controllers at the top level whilst forwarding anything that has a file extension to the default servlet (.css, .js, .png, etc.)

 Webulizor provides you with a couple of helpful bootstrap defaults:
  * HSQLDB so you can get on with prototyping instead of installing a database